Skip to main content

 Memory-efficient attention implementations.

-Standard attention: O(n²) memory for attention matrix
+Standard attention: O(n^2) memory for the full attention matrix.

 """